yourbasic/api/README.md

     is to handle issues that can't be resolved in any other reasonable way.

-[Go 1 and the Future of Go Programs][gocompat] is a of a complex and detailed compatibility document.
+[Go 1 and the Future of Go Programs][gocompat] is a complex and detailed compatibility document.
 It's required study for anyone working with large-scale library design and maintenance.

 #### Semantic versioning